Stellar properties indicating the presence of hyperons in neutron stars: EoS sample

 Figure~\ref{fig:kappar} shows $\kappa_R$ as function of mass for hyperonic and purely nucleonic EoS models.
 As may already be obvious from the mass-radius relations, the curvature typically decreases with mass turning from positive to negative $\kappa_R$ and reaches a minimum to finally rise as $M$ goes to $M_\mathrm{max}$.
 The mass-radius relations of hyperonic models can feature particularly small, i.e.~strongly negative, curvatures in comparison to nucleonic EoSs especially for $1~M_\odot\lesssim M \lesssim 2~M_\odot$.
 Only some nucleonic models with $M_\mathrm{max}$ well above $2.0~M_\odot$ can yield similarly small $\kappa_R$ at larger masses above $\sim 2.0~M_\odot$.

 The small curvature for hyperonic EoSs is a consequence of the softening of the EoS at densities where hyperons occur.
 The mass where $\kappa_R$ starts to significantly drop approximately corresponds to the onset density of hyperon production.
-A strongly negative curvature is found for most hyperonic EoSs of our sample although there are a few exceptions (7 out of 49 hyperonic models do not reach below $\kappa_R=-1.5$).
+A strongly negative curvature is found for most hyperonic EoSs of our sample although there are a few exceptions (7 out of 47 hyperonic models do not reach below $\kappa_R=-1.5$).
+Considering the ten hyperonic models with the smallest minima of the curvature, two models have $M_\mathrm{max}<2.0\,M_\odot$ while eight EoSs are compatible with the constraints from pulsar measurements.